benjamintanweihao/code_rippa/README.md

 	$ code_rippa -t rubyblue path_to_directory

-Note that the output file is saved as _out.tex_ in the current directory where _code_rippa_ was called from.
+Note that the output file is saved as _out.pdf_ in the current directory where _code_rippa_ was called from.

-Then, you'll need to run _pdflatex_ __twice__.
-This is because LaTeX needs to generate the bookmarks.

-	$ pdflatex out.tex			# Saved as out.pdf
-	$ pdflatex out.tex			# Remember to run this twice!

 ## Credits